noedigcode/konfyt/README.md

 to test it thoroughly, use it at your own risk.
 I am not responsible for any trauma due to failures during live performances.

-Konfyt is open source under the GPL license and makes use of Qt, JACK, Carla and Fluidsynth.
-Note however that Linuxsampler is used to load SFZ files (via Carla) which is licensed under GPL with a commercial exception.
+Konfyt is open source under the GPL license and makes use of Qt, JACK, Carla, liblscp and Fluidsynth.
+Note however that Linuxsampler is used to load SFZ files (via liblscp) which is licensed under GPL with a commercial exception.

 More information is available at www.noedig.co.za/konfyt/